Ponciau: The Ponciau Banks

-The Ponciau Banks, earlier known as the Ponkey Banks, were an area of old coal spoil heaps covering around 18 acres adjacent to the village.
+The Ponciau Banks, earlier known as the Ponkey Banks, was an area of old coal spoil heaps covering around 18 acres adjacent to the village.
 In the latter part of the 19th century and the early 20th century, the area was used for unofficial 'outcropping' by local miners.
 These workings were opened particularly during the miners' strike in 1921 and the 1926 lockout, when as many as 50 such pits were operating, to the concern of local union officials.
 These pits were later capped by the National Coal Board to leave 16 acre of land being sold in 1932 for the sum of £500 to be re-developed as a park.
 Much of the landscaping of the park to the form that can be seen today was organised by the Miner's Institute Committee.
 The first sod was cut in June 1932, with the work being carried out by 50 local volunteers along with international students.

 Edward, Prince of Wales paid a visit to the Ponciau Banks in May 1934 to view the progress.
 In 1935 the laying of the football pitch was completed and the local team, Rhos Aelwyd, have used this pitch for a number of years.
 The Second World War temporarily halted the reclamation works but in 1950 the works re-commenced.
 In the interim, the Ponciau Banks were used as the site of the "austerity" National Eisteddfod of 1945.

 The park has been the site of many events, including the Gorsedd stone circle from the 1961 Eisteddfod.

-The Ponciau Banks park was refurbished by Wrexham County Borough Council in 2009 using National Lottery funding.
+The Ponciau Banks Park was refurbished by Wrexham County Borough Council in 2009 using National Lottery funding.
 The development added a user centre and improved recreational and sports facilities, including tennis courts, bowling greens, skateboarding facilities, a BMX cycle track and a children's play area.
+In July 2024, the park was awarded the Green Flag Award.